mrudigier/RootScripts/README.md

 ## Find time shift values for a large number of histograms:
 #### FindTimeShift.cpp
-Initial calibrations of every fast timing experiments involves time alignment.
+Initial calibrations of every fast timing experiment involves time alignment.
 With large detector arrays this can become very tideous, so this script provides a couple of ways to determine these shifts automatically.